Assassination of Mahatma Gandhi: Executions

 Godse and Apte were sentenced to death on 8 November 1949.
-Pleas for commutation were made by Gandhi's two sons, Manilal Gandhi and Ramdas Gandhi, but these pleas were turned down by India's prime minister Jawaharlal Nehru, deputy prime minister Vallabhbhai Patel and the Governor-General Chakravarti Rajagopalachari.
+Pleas for commutation were made by Gandhi's two sons, Manilal Gandhi and Ramdas Gandhi, but these pleas were turned down by India's prime minister Jawaharlal Nehru, deputy prime minister and home minister Sardar Vallabhbhai Patel and the Governor-General Chakravarti Rajagopalachari.
 Godse and Apte were hanged in Ambala Gaol on 15 November 1949.
 According to the Almanac of World Crime, at the hanging Apte's neck broke and he died instantly, but "Godse died slowly by the rope"; instead of having his neck snap he choked "to death for fifteen minutes".